-What it the Universal Field Theory?
+What is the Universal Field Theory?

 The Universal Field Theory is not a physics theory in a classical sense.
 It is rather a philosophical theory explaining Why and How physical phenomena appear.
-In that way the theory is a complement to the more mathematically based theories, even though it comes to conclusions that would require adjustments of some of the main present theories, when it explains issues that has stayed unexplained for more than one hundred years.
+In that way the theory is a complement to the more mathematically based theories, even though it comes to conclusions that would require adjustments of some of the main present theories when it explains issues that has stayed unexplained for more than one hundred years.
 Thus, it proposes solutions to a number of physical phenomena that baffle the scientific world, such as gravity, inertia and Big Bang.
-It gives logical explainations to why the world is relative in terms of time, the speed of light and others, it combines several of the concepts of the quantum mechanics and the theory of relativity, and it proposes reasons for supernovas and the difference between matter and antimatter.
+It gives logical explainations to why the world is relative in terms of time, it combines several of the concepts of the quantum mechanics and the theory of relativity, and it proposes reasons for supernovas and the difference between matter and antimatter.

 "When an intelligent man expresses a view which seems to us obviously absurd, we should not attempt to prove that it is somehow true, but we should try to understand how it ever came to seem true.
 This exercise of historical and psychological imagination at once enlarges the scope of our thinking, and helps us to realize how foolish many of our own cherished prejudices will seem to an age which has a different temper of mind ."